 Can WKNC announce my event on the radio and social media?

 Beyond an on-air interview and/or ticket giveaway, WKNC is unlikely to provide more than a casual mention of your event done at the DJ’s discretion.
+You can, however, purchase paid donor announcements through our Business and Marketing Office.

 Can WKNC sponsor or present my event?